KevFan/myTweet2-ent-web/README.md

-# MyTweet Hapi
+# MyTweet v2 Hapi

-This project is a Microblog/twitter like web application built using the Hapi framework.
-Users can sign up to the application to write tweets of max 140 characters, view a global timeline of tweets and other users.
+This project is a continuation of the first MyTweet application with additional features.
+Allowing server rendering of functionality, while also providing an API for cross application communication

-## Features
+## Additional Features
+* Follower / Following
+  * Follow another user
+    * Tweets from followed user is merges onto own dashboard for viewing
-* Users
+  * Unfollow another user
-  * Create, read and delete tweets
-  * View global timeline of tweets (sorted by most recent tweet date)
-  * View profile and tweets of another user
+    * Removed following user tweets would no longer show on user dashbaord
-* Admin
+* Images - Cloudinary
+  * Images can be added to tweets and rendered in tweet listing
-  * Create, read, update and delete user and tweets
+  * User's may also update and delete existing profile image
+* Admin Stats
+  * Admin's now have a statistic view on number of users, tweets and follower/followings in the database
+* Maps - Google Maps
+  * Timeline and Global timeline view has google map that plots tweets with markers into map
+  * User's can click onto map markers for to tweet info
+* Bcrypt Password Hashing / Salting
+  * Passwords no longer saved - salt & hash saved instead
+  * Authenticate pasword compared with saved hash/salt value
-* Separate REST API
+* API Additions
   * Tweets API
+    * Find all user and following tweets as one merged list of tweets
+    * Add tweet - can upload with tweet image
+  * User API
+    * Update profile picture
+    * Delete profile picture
+  * Follow API
-    * Find all, find one by id and find all associated with user id
+    * Find all user followers
-    * Delete all, delete one by id and delete all associated with user id
+    * Find all user followings
-    * Create tweet
-  * Users API
+    * Follow another user
+    * Unfollow another user
-    * Find one by id and find all users
+    * Find all follows
-    * Delete one by id and delete all users
-    * Update one user by id
+    * Remove user followers associated with user id
-    * Create user
+    * Remove user followings associated with user id
-  * Admin API
-    * Find one by id and find all admins
-    * Delete one by id and delete all admins
+    * Remove all follows
-    * Update one admin by id
-    * Create admin
+  * Routes secured and authenticated with JWT

 ## Pre-requisites